amirhnajafiz-archive/lara-todo/README.md

 # Lara-Todo

-Rebuild the todo website with Laravel and Vue
+This is a course that I took at Udmey, to create a website with Laravel and Vue.js